Cao-Labs/GOBoost/README.md

 ## Usage

+### Trained model

+Our data set can be downloaded from [here](https://zenodo.org/records/14048928).

+The model with the "_pdb" suffix is ​​trained on the PDB dataset for all function labels.
+The rest of the models are trained on the PDB and AF2 datasets.
+The model with the "_All" suffix is ​​trained on all function labels, the model with the "_Head" suffix is ​​trained on the high-frequency labels at the head, and the model with the "_Tail" suffix is ​​trained on the medium- and low-frequency labels at the tail.

 ### Model Training:
 ```bash
 python train.py --train_part ${base_model_nane} --batch_size ${batch_size} --epochs ${max_epoch} --sub_function ${sub-functional ontologies} --AF2model ${enhanced} --config-file ${config}